Running AiiDAlab

 docker run -it --rm -p 8888:8888 -v /path/to/local/folder:/home/jovyan aiidalab/full-stack:latest

 To fully leverage AiiDA’s capabilities it is often necessary to connect to a remote hight performance compute (HPC) facility to submit jobs.
 This is typically achieved via SSH connections.
 Therefore, when running AiiDAlab within a container it is important to ensure that the SSH configuration and keys are available within the container.
-This can be achieved by SSH agant forwarding.
+This can be achieved by SSH agent forwarding.
 First ensure that your local SSH agent is running and has the required keys added,

 eval "$(ssh-agent -s)"